AtsukoCoffey/kaitenzushi/README.md

 ## Input key matching `handleKeyPress()`
-This function finds matched key, then if there's Letter matched counter +1, change the display using css, executes typing sound.
+This function finds matched key, then if there's add +1 to the Letter counter, then change the display using css, executes typing sound.
-[BUG] My oridinal plan "changing the colour of a letter one by one in the word" seems impossible.
+My original plan "changing the colour of a letter one by one in the word" seems difficult if the data is already a word.
 My solution was using the another layer which was applied the style already, push the matched letter in it to look like to change the letter colour one by one.
-[BUG] Mobile device doesn't work the matching function, maybe the keyboard system is deffent.
+[BUG](#bug-handleKeyPress) Mobile device doesn't work the matching function, maybe the keyboard system is deffent.
 Temporary, use keyboard "return" key to lead to validate function for mobile phone.
-[BUG] Matching function for japanese kana letters were much more complicated than I expected.
+[Future feature](#future-features) Matching function for japanese kana letters were much more complicated than I expected.
 I tried some if statement though decided to postpone to try later in the future.

+<a link=""></a>
+<a link="bug-handleKeyPress"></a>

 ## Detect user entry - Set on focus to input, set window.event to identify the key
 [BUG]`keypress` nor `input` event listener didn't work for mobile device (I didn't want to use button for visual purpose)